phu0ngng/nccl/doc/source/env.rst

 (since 2.17)

 Enable the use of NVLink SHARP (NVLS).
 NVLink SHARP is available in third-generation NVSwitch systems (NVLink4) with Hopper and later GPU architectures, allowing collectives such as ``ncclAllReduce`` to be offloaded to the NVSwitch domain.
+NVLS will be disabled automatically on systems which do not support the feature.

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 1, define and set to 0 to disable use of NVLink SHARP.
-NVLS will be disabled automatically on systems which do not support the feature.
+Default is automatic detection, define and set to 0 to disable use of NVLink SHARP.

 NCCL_IB_MERGE_NICS
 ------------------